mquandalle/meteor-jade/README.md

 ## Unsupported Features

-Currently the following Jade features are not supported by `meteor-jade`.
+Currently the following Jade features are not supported by `meteor-jade-coffee`.

 - Case
 - Filter